 In full disclosure when I first published this guide circa 2011, I described in detail how resting macarons is overrated.
 I still think it is to a degree.
 But I've learned from experience it's also great insurance.
 Drying out the tops of the shells a little can help them rise evenly when they hit the oven.
 And maintain a smoother dome shape.

 However, I often toss a full pan of macarons straight into the oven and succeed.
 It's a matter of degrees, pun intended.
 Please don't believe any baker who pretends they don't get an ugly mac with almost every batch.
-You'll always get one (or a few) that don't turn out picture perfect.
+You'll likely always get one (or a few) that don't turn out picture-perfect, especially with a home oven.
 And these my macaron-loving friends are for quality control.

 5. Bake